maxeema/flutter-web-grpc/README.md

 > dart bin/dart_server_grpc_demo.dart

-<h3>Run Envoy (a proxy that makes gRPC Web calls work)</h3>
+<h3>2.
+Run Envoy (a proxy that makes gRPC Web calls work)</h3>

-Will bind localhost:50052 and communicate with gRPC server at localhost:50051 (see envoy.yaml for the configuration)
+It will bind localhost:50052 and communicate with gRPC server at localhost:50051 (see envoy.yaml for the configuration)

 > envoy -c envoy.yaml

+<h3>3.
+Run the web app and ensure gRPC calls works</h3>

-Click the "Refresh" button at the right bottom corner to call gRPC and the result will appear at the center of the screen.
+Afer run, click "Refresh" button at the right bottom corner to call gRPC and the result will appear at the center of the screen.

-<h3>Run the web app</h3>
+<br/><br/>
+You should see *Hello, flutter 1! after next click *Hello, flutter 2!*, etc.

+> cd flutter_web_client_grpc_demo_app/

 > flutter run -d chrome

 <h3>Run the cli Dart app (optionally)</h3>

-The cli Dart app works well with a direct gRPC server, as well as via Envoy
+The cli Dart app works well with a direct gRPC server, as well as via Envoy.
+<br/><br/>
+You should see the output: *Greeter client received: Hello, dart!*

 > cd dart_client_grpc_demo/